shaunday/ToDos/README.md

   - Essential for stress-testing, scenario automation, and demonstrating system robustness under load.
   - **Multi-Instance & Multi-User Support:**
     - The system supports running multiple instances for the same user as well as for different users, all kept in sync in real time.
+  - **Combined Logs Viewer:**
+    - Orchestrator provides a combined logs viewer for all clients it launches, with filtering options by process ID, live status, and client type.

 ### Server Architecture
 - **ASP.NET Server (Todos.TaskSyncServer):**